-195. The naval commander arrived first, failed to convince the pirates of Barataria Bay to join the British, failed to attack a still preparing Jackson and then let his guard down.
+195. The naval commander arrived first.
+As luck would have it, he failed to convince the pirates of Barataria Bay to join the British, failed to attack a still preparing Jackson and then let his guard down.
 This allowed Jackson to execute a night raid on the camp of an advanced party.

 196. The military commander arrived, and the leaders quarreled among themselves.

-197. Earthworks collapsed that would have allowed a large force to access the Mississippi under the cover of darkness and float down the river to out flank the defenders.
-A few forces were able to access the river, but the current swept them several miles off target.
+197. As luck would have it, earthworks collapsed that would have allowed a large force to access the Mississippi under the cover of darkness and float down the river to out flank the defenders.
+A few forces were able to access the river, but as luck would have it, the current swept them several miles off target.

-198. Ladders that were prepared for scaling the American ramparts did not arrive when they could have been put to use.
+198. Unluckily, ladders that were prepared for scaling the American ramparts did not arrive when they could have been put to use.